barrattc/NS3-4Gand5GPerformance/README.md

-# NS3-4Gand5GEnergyComparison
+# NS3-4Gand5GPerformance

 This is my final year project for my Computing (BSc) degree at the University of Portsmouth.

 ## Description and Purpose

-This project aims to compare the energy efficiency of 4G and 5G cellular technologies using various case studies.
-The case studies will emulate everyday uses of LTE with mobile phones e.g. walking around whilst opening multiple HTTP/S web pages.
+This project aims to compare the performance of 4G and 5G cellular technologies using case studies with different traffic types: TCP, UDP, HTTP and VoIP.
+The case studies will emulate everyday uses of with mobile phones e.g. walking around whilst opening multiple HTTP/S web pages.

-The purpose of this project is to determine if the claim that 5G will be more energ efficient than 4G for mobile devices is true and to what extent.
+The purpose of this project is to determine to what extent it can achieve the claimed benefits over its predecessors.

+## NS3 Modules Used
+- The LTE module will be utilised to simulate the 4G simulations.
-The NS3 Energy Model will be utilised to retrieve the power consumption of the ue (mobile phones) and the Mobility Model will be used to simulate the movement.
+- NYU Wirelss' mmwave module will be utilised to simulate the 5G simulation.
+- The Mobility Model will be utilised to simulate the UE's movement.
+- The Flow Monitor module will be usitilsed to measure the tx bytes, rx bytes, throughput (Mbps) and delay (ns).

 ## How to Run

+Prequisites:

-Prequisites: You will need to have NS-3 installed (I am running version 3.30).
+- Install NS-3 (I am running version 3.29) with NYU Wireless' mmwave module.
+- Install Prof. Dr. Saulo da Mata's VoIP Traffic Generator.

-You must copy the .cc files from this project to the 'Scratch' directory.
+You must copy the .cc files from this project to your 'Scratch' directory within the 'ns3-mmwave' folder.
-1. Files are run from the 'ns-3-dev' folder with the use of the'./waf --run' command, example below
+1. Files are run from the 'ns3-mmwave' folder by default with the use of the'./waf --run' command, example below

       ./waf --run scratch/HTTPRandomWalk //Note that the file extension is not included